İzmir Metro

 The İzmir Metro (İzmir Metrosu) is a light metro system serving the city of İzmir, Turkey.
-The current system, consisting of one line, starts from Narlıdere Kaymakamlık station in the southwestern portion of the metropolitan area and runs towards northeast to end at Evka-3 in Bornova. İzmir's metro line is 27 km long, and serves 24 stations as of 4 March 2024.
+The current system, consisting of one line, starts from Narlıdere Kaymakamlık station in the southwestern portion of the metropolitan area and runs towards northeast to end at Evka-3 in Bornova. İzmir's metro line is 27 km long, and serves 24 stations as of 4 March 2024..
+The most recent expansion of the system was the Narlıdere extension, a 7.2-kilometre, seven-station westward extension from Fahrettin Altay, financed in part by the European Bank for Reconstruction and Development.
+Construction began on 9 June 2018, with completion originally expected by December 2021.
+The first six stations opened on 24 February 2024, with the final station, Narlıdere Kaymakamlık, opening on 4 March 2024 after nearly six years of construction.
+A second line, the M2 (Üçyol to Fuar İzmir), is currently under construction with 14 stations across 17.8 kilometres and is expected to open in 2027, with a projected daily ridership of 400,000 passengers.